Sarine's shares were listed for trade in the SGX-ST on the 8th of April 2005.

 The Board is accountable to the Company's shareholders.
 The Board provides the shareholders with periodical, and to the extent necessary and/or required – immediate, reports with regard to the business, financial and other aspects of the Company's activities.

-The management of the Company provides the Board in general, and the Executive Directors in particular, with management accounts regarding the Company's performance.
-Such accounts are provided to the Executive Directors on an ongoing basis and to the Directors on a periodical basis (and where needed - as warranted by the circumstances).
+The Management of the Company provides the Board in general, and the Executive Directors in particular, with management accounts regarding the Company's performance.
+Such accounts are provided to the Executive Directors on an ongoing basis and to the directors on a periodical basis (and when needed - as warranted by the circumstances), to enable the Board to make a balanced and informed assessment of the company's performance, position and prospects

 Principles 11, 12 & 13: Audit Committee, Internal Controls and Internal Audits